-Arizona State University's online Bachelor of Arts in sustainability or online Bachelor of Science in sustainability can help students develop the skills, knowledge and global context necessary to help create this prosperous future.
+ASU Online's Bachelor of Arts in sustainability or Bachelor of Science in sustainability can help you develop the skills, knowledge and global context necessary to help create this prosperous future.

-But which program is right for you — a BA or BS in sustainability?
-Though seemingly identical, there are differences between the two.
+But which program is right for you?
 Let's take a closer look at each path.

 How do BA and BS degrees compare?

 BA and BS programs, in general, are similar in that they can be completed in four years at most educational institutions.
-Both degree types are valued by employers and provide graduates with professional qualifications in their areas of study.
+Both degree types are valued by employers and provide you with professional qualifications in your areas of study.

 How a sustainability BA and BS are similar

-Sustainability BA and BS programs are typically similar in their goals — to educate students on the issues facing a sustainable world and how to overcome them.
-Students of both programs will examine what economic, environmental and societal solutions are viable for improving global sustainability.
-They can learn how to engage a variety of stakeholders who make decisions and explore what the most effective and beneficial paths toward progress may be.
-Furthermore, these programs aim to teach students how to create future projections and anticipate challenges to sustainability.
+Sustainability BA and BS programs are typically similar in their goals of educating you on the issues facing a sustainable world and how to overcome them.
+In both programs, you'll examine what economic, environmental and societal solutions are viable for improving global sustainability.
+You'll learn how to engage a variety of stakeholders who make decisions and explore what the most effective and beneficial paths toward progress may be.
+Furthermore, these programs aim to teach you how to create future projections and anticipate challenges to sustainability.

 In terms of courses, both types of programs generally start with an introduction to sustainability courses, followed by classes that explore sustainability in more detail within various settings, such as urban, governmental and business settings.